Looking over the past years, I see all the lessons learned.

 Every day literally in every single way, this wild and crazy life teaches me great life lessons that are growing me far outside myself in huge ways.

-If you are looking through this window, you will see that missionary life has taught me more than any other venture of my years and I’m sure it holds many more life lessons to come.
+Following along with our lessons learned will help you see that missionary life has taught me more than any other venture of my years and I’m sure it holds many more life lessons to come.

 1} Lesson 1: Choose Contentment

 This is learned in letting go of home comforts.
+No dishwasher or ice maker.
+No constant AC.
+Plenty of mosquitoes.
 Selling nearly everything.
 Flying away to a new place with a few bins for each person.
-Landing a new country with seemingly little to replace what was lost… choosing contentment in a minimalistic way of living.
+Landing a new country with seemingly little to replace what was lost.
+Choosing contentment in a minimalist way of living.
 Keeping little to move quickly with less stress and being truly content with what you have right at this moment.
 Enjoying each day with just a few loved things.

 2} Lesson 2: Slow Down